bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderratecard.md

 # Pay and Bill - JobOrderRateCard

-An [effective-dated entity](../index.html#effective-dated-entity) that represents all the rates on a JobOrder.
+An [effective-dated entity](../index.html#effective-dated-entity) that defines the set of rate details for a specific job order, including elements like pay rates, bill rates, and margins that govern the financial terms of placements.

 JobOrderRateCard is the flattened entity.
 When making PUT and POST calls to JobOrderRateCard, the child entities, JobOrderRateCardLineGroup and JobOrderRateCardLine, can be passed as well with all associated data.

 For more information see [how rate card calculations work](https://bullhorn.github.io/Rate-Card-Entities-and-Calculations/)

 CRUD Access - CREATE, READ, UPDATE, DELETE